 Fleas are a very common reason for a dog losing hair.
 Fleas can make dogs itchy to the point of scratching their hair off in places.
 Mites and fleas are extremely contagious, so any parasites you find on your dog may have already spread to your home and other pets.
-If you find evidence of mites or fleas, your vet can prescribe a quick-acting antiparasite medication and offer tips for ridding your house of pests.
+If you find evidence of mites or fleas, your vet can prescribe an antiparasitic medication and offer tips for ridding your house of pests.

 Dogs can develop allergies just like humans, and some of the most common signs are itchy skin and hair loss.
-The most common allergies in dogs are atopy (environmental allergies to irritants like pollen, mold and dust mites), flea allergies and food allergies.
+The most common allergies in dogs are environmental allergies to irritants like pollen, mold and dust mites, flea allergies and food allergies.
 If your vet suspects allergies, they may recommend flea control, medication to control the itching, avoiding allergens or a food change to rule out food allergies.

 Food allergies can only be diagnosed by running a food trial for a minimum of eight weeks.
-If your vet puts your dog on a food trial with a limited-ingredient meal plan or hypoallergenic prescription food, it is critical to make sure your dog does not eat anything else while on the trial.
+If your vet puts your dog on a food trial with a limited-ingredient meal plan or therapeutic food , it is critical to make sure your dog does not eat anything else while on the trial.
 One treat or stolen bite of chicken can confound the results.
 If the underlying cause is allergies and they are treated properly, your dog's hair should regrow and the itching should stop.

 5. Underlying Medical Conditions

 If a dog losing hair is losing it all over his body, then the problem may lie under the hood.
 The skin is technically the largest organ in the body, and it requires tremendous amounts of nutrients to stay healthy.
-If your dog has an underlying medical condition, his hair and fur are usually the first to suffer because the body will shift resources away from the skin and toward the internal organs that need help.
+If your dog has an underlying medical condition, his hair and fur may be affected.

 Hormonal conditions — like hypothyroidism, adrenal gland disorders or growth hormone disorders — can all cause a dog to lose hair.
-Some dogs can lose hair after they are neutered due to a decrease in testosterone.
-Liver disease, kidney disease and cancer can all cause unexplained hair loss, as well.
-If your vet suspects an internal problem as cause for the hair loss, they may recommend laboratory testing and possibly X-ray or ultrasound imaging to determine the cause.
+If your vet suspects an internal problem as cause for the hair loss, they may recommend laboratory testing and possibly X-rays or ultrasound imaging to determine the cause.

 Excessive shedding can be caused by stress, poor nutrition, pregnancy, lactation or another underlying medical condition.
 If you think your dog is shedding more than normal or if he is developing bald patches, schedule an appointment with your vet.
 The dog hair loss treatment they prescribe will depend on your pet's other health needs.